shaifulislamboby/web_service/README.md

 ### Todos:

-- [ ] add tests
+- [ ] add tests, more test can be added
-- [ ] refactor/ for adding new separators list can be added,
+- [ ] refactor/ for few function can be made,
 - [ ] Error handling can be improved
-- [ ] Airflow can be used for orchestrating
 - [ ] organize things properly
 - [ ] add more comprehensive comments
-- [ ] file naming and locations can be changed in main function
+- [ ] some function may be named poorly, that can be improved